This post may contain affiliate links. For more information, please see our privacy policy.

 Recipe Tips:

-- What meats are in banh mi?
-In Vietnam, typically they are served with some variation of grilled pork, chicken, liver pate ( made of chicken, beef or pork), thinly sliced ham and cold cuts, fried eggs, or sometimes sardines.
+In Vietnam, Banh Mi is typically served with grilled pork, chicken, liver pate (made of chicken, beef or pork), thinly sliced ham, cold cuts, fried eggs, or sometimes sardines.
 For a vegetarian option, some will offer fried tofu.

 Other Vietnamese Recipes you’ll enjoy!